dlol/website/content/en/blog/ddns-porkbun/index.md

 - The API documentation is here: <https://porkbun.com/api/json/v3/documentation>.

 - The particular API documentation I used is here: [DNS Edit Record by Domain, Subdomain and Type](https://porkbun.com/api/json/v3/documentation#DNS%20Edit%20Record%20by%20Domain,%20Subdomain%20and%20Type)

-## Using CNAMEs

-You don't need to make copies of this script for each and every sub-domain that you are going to use if they are hosted on the same IP!
-In my case I just set up this script to push the new IPs on `konakona.moe` and CNAMEd everything else to it.

 ## Setting it up